mystist/mystist.github.com/liber_en.md

 <hr />

-`MiniWorkStation:` (DJHealthUnion, Front-End Developer, 2012-12 - 2013-05)
+`MiniWorkStation:` (DJHealthUnion, Front-End engineer, 2012-12 - 2013-05)
 <em>Introduction: </em>
 A system that the Doctors and Nurses can work together.
 Nurse can do: Manage patients, Make plan for patients, execute docter orders, etc.
 Docter can do: Manage orders, Make applications and Add dialysis orders for patients.
 <em>Responsibility: </em>
 Work with Designer and PM.
-Work with Back-End developer.
+Work with Back-End engineer.
 <em>Achievements: </em>
 Know more about the Roles of Designer, Front-End and Back-End.
 Know more about Front-End MVC.